Name: Dazaros (Dazz) Thorne

 Arcana: Hanged Man (XII)

-Weapon(s): A deck of enchanted metal Tarot cards.
+Weaponry: A deck of razor-edged enchanted metal Tarot cards.
 Nearly indestructible.
 The cards are psychically linked to their owner and can be manipulated and commanded by their owner.
-Additionally, these cards are a crucial, physical component in most of his spells (ex. the Sword cards are physically encased in the crystalline blades that they summon, the barriers formed by the Coin cards have the card encased in the center, etc.)
+In this way, they can be used as a physical weapon, effectively acting as either a razor-sharp projectile, or chaining together to form a razor-edged whip of sorts.
+Additionally, these cards form a crucial, physical component in most of his spells (ex. the Sword cards are physically encased in the crystalline blades that they summon, the barriers formed by the Coin cards have the card encased in the center, etc.)